 We are always looking for Louisiana-connected, multi-parish events and items of interest to add to the information available to the Louisianawim.
 Events that are multi-parish are most important.
 To Add or Correct an Event, email firstname.lastname@example.org

-THEREFORE, WE FIRST DILIGENTLY PRAY FOR THE FIRST RESPONDERS AND ALL THE OTHER PEOPLE WHO BRAVELY WORK SO HARD AND SHARE WHAT THEY HAVE TO KEEP US SAFE BY USING NATURAL MEANS.
-WHEN THOSE RESOURCES ARE USED IN THE POWER OF OUR FAITH IN JESUS AND HIS CROSS, IT CAN BE SO MUCH MORE EFFECTIVE THAN JUST LEVEES AND PUMPS ALONE COULD EVER HOPE TO BE!
-IT IS IN THE POWER OF GOD THAT WE ACT.
+THEREFORE, WE FIRST DILIGENTLY PRAY THE POWER OF OUR FAITH IN JESUS AND HIS CROSS, IT CAN BE SO MUCH MORE EFFECTIVE THAN JUST LEVEES AND PUMPS ALONE COULD EVER HOPE TO BE!
+IT IS IN THE POWER OF GOD THAT WE RECEIVE PROTECTION.

 Just a few named storms that have crossed over